wzacs1/BioinfWorkshop/Workthroughs/Part2-2_16SseqProcessQiime2.md

 - If your job fails, open the `~/BioinfWorkshop2021/Part2_Qiime_16S/code/PreProcess_16S.outerror` to figure out why, fix issue and repeat.
   - **DEBUGGING**: Start with first error!!
   - Because we had some "verbose" options this file will have a lot of extra stuff that is not errors just output that would normally go to terminal output.
 You can see why having no output is usually the default option for commands.
 It is a good idea to turn off the progress of downlaoding with sra-toolkit (remove the `-p` option) and possibly the `--verbose` option on read joining command.
   - You can scroll through with `less` again and use `\` to search while in less, or use your grep skills to search for "error" or "Error".
 You could also use tail to check the last output.
   - In the end, you should really check your output files to see they are as expected.
 Sometimes things don't error, per se, but we may still not get what we expected because we typed a wrong, but acceptable command.

 ##### My batch job script created during class.
-If you want to check what a working job script should look like (based off how we created it in class), mine is hosted [here on GitHub](https://github.com/wzacs1/BioinfWorkshop/blob/master/batch_job_templates/PreProcess_16S.sh), or you are welcome to copy it from the shared directory.
-Just remember, to replace the value in the `SBATCH -o` option with your directory path (use `echo $HOME` to get it).
+If you want to check what a working job script should look like (based off how we created it in class), mine can be copied from the shared directory.
+Just remember, to replace the value in the `SBATCH -o` option with your home directory path (use `echo $HOME` to get it).

 ```bash
 cp /uufs/chpc.utah.edu/common/home/round-group2/BioinfWorkshop2021/Part2_Qiime_16S/code/PreProcess_16S.sh ~/BioinfWorkshop2021/Part2_Qiime_16S/code/PreProcess_16S.sh
 ```

 # Practice / With Your Own Data
 - Most importantly, try submitting your job script with full seqeunces input and working through any errors that occur.
 - Use your for loops knowledge and variable expansion knowledge to loop over a seqeucne process command (such as `qiime vsearch join-pairs`) and see the effect on the outputs of using differnet parameters.